 As a leading marketplace of transportation and hauling equipment, My Little Salesman lists commercial trucks for sale, rent, or trade with as much horsepower as you need to safely get your work crew or payload to its destination.
-Whether you are looking for highway or off road trucks, My Little Salesman has a huge listing of both general and special trucks with cherry buckets, cranes, refrigerated trailers and more!
+Whether you are looking for highway or off road trucks, My Little Salesman has a huge listing of both general and work trucks with cherry buckets, cranes, refrigerated trailers and more!
 Look no further to buy, sell, or trade trucks.

 Choosing the Right Commercial Truck

 Deciding on a commercial truck largely depends on the task at-hand.
-Some of the more popular different types of commercial trucks include:
+Some of the more popular different types of work trucks include: